klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

     merged.
 ``-C, --no-default-config``
     If this option is given the program doesn't load the default configuration.
+``--disable-loading``
+    If given, disable execution of load commands like '#preload' in configuration files.
+In this case these keys are treated like ordinary keys.
 ``-A``, ``--append OPTIONNAME``
     If an option with name OPTIONNAME is given here and it is a list option, the list from the command line is *appended* to the list from the